pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

   "meta" : METAFILES
 }

-METAFILES is the same is described for the snapshot.json file.
-In the case of the timestamp.json file, this will commonly only include a description of the snapshot.json file.
+METAFILES has the same format as the "meta" object of the snapshot.json file.
+In the case of the timestamp.json file, this will commonly include only a description of the snapshot.json file.

 How to Establish Initial Trust in the PyPI Root Keys